sdiehl28/baseball-analytics/download_scripts/README.md

   * parses data in `data/retrosheet/raw` for the specified years
     * cwdaily and cwgame are always run
     * use '--run-cwevent' to run the cwevent parser as well
+    * use '--cwevent-fields' to specify your own set of fields using the cwevent syntax
+      * for example, to specify all fields use: --cwevent-fields='-f 0-96 -x 0-62'
 * **./retrosheet_collect.py** -v --log=INFO --use-datatypes
   * with --use-datatypes option
     * uses the precomputed optimized data types: `data/retrosheet/*_types.csv`